ApsaraDB/PolarDB-for-PostgreSQL/doc/polardb/benchmark.md

 ## benchmarking using pgbench

 ### install pgbench
-The source code of pgbench is placed in the directory `contrib/pgbench`, simply by runing `make && make install` to get pgbench installed.
+The source code of pgbench is placed in the directory `contrib/pgbench`, simply by running `make && make install` to get pgbench installed.

 ### init
 * First of all, a database (ie: pgbench) is required to run pgbench: